Text by Clint Clark

 Blended learning at CodeSpace also aims to unleash people’s intrinsic motivation.
 The classroom structure takes inspiration from self-determination theory, a macro theory of human motivation developed by Professors Edward Deci and Richard Ryan in the 1970s, which proposes all humans have basic psychological needs for Competence, Autonomy and Relatedness.
 We want to master the environment and outcome, feel in control of our actions, and connect with other people.
 The teacher-tutor-self learning format opens opportunities for students to meet their psychological needs for autonomy (teaching themselves), relatedness (interacting with students, tutors, and teachers) and competence (mastering knowledge through active making).

 2. It’s cost-effective

-By paying skilled teachers for only ⅓ of instructional time, CodeSpace cuts costs not only for the organisation but for students from low-income backgrounds.
-Furthermore, since all of the instructional time happens in the classroom, students don’t need access to laptops at home.
+By paying skilled teachers for only one third of instructional time, CodeSpace cuts costs not only for the organisation but for students from low-income backgrounds.
+Plus, since all of the instructional time happens in the classroom, students don’t need access to laptops at home.
 This lowers fees and gives more students the opportunity to learn to code.

 3. It prepares students for the workforce